 Written by, Bojana Atanasovska

-London is an expensive city to live in and in general, you would need an annual salary of at least £45,000 to cover living expenses.
+London is one of the most expensive cities to live in.
+Knowing that you would need an annual salary of at least £45,000 to cover living expenses.

-However, the latest data puts the average salary in London at £39,700 a year, which is significantly lower than what you would need to lead a comfortable life in the city.
+Yet, the latest data puts the average salary in London at £39,700 a year.
+This is lower than what you would need to lead a comfortable life in the city.

-In the article below, we will explain more about what is a good salary in London for singles, couples and families, and what jobs can get you to that level.
-Plus, we will take a look at how wages in the capital compare to the rest of the UK.
+In the article below, we will explain more about what is a good salary in London for singles, couples and families, as well as what jobs can get you to that level.
+Plus, we will take a look at how wages in the capital compared to the rest of the UK.

-As mentioned above if you want to make the capital your home, you need to aim for a salary over £45,000 a year.
+As mentioned above, if you want to make the capital your home, you need to aim for a salary of over £45,000 a year.

 Speaking of which…